txu2012/RealtimeAudioTranslation/README.md

 Uses PyAudio, deep-translator, and [faster-whisper](https://github.com/SYSTRAN/faster-whisper) (GPU cuda processing) to capture computer audio and translate in "real time" (there is a delay between capture and display).

-To capture computer audio, a loopback system is needed to feed audio into an input for pyaudio to record.
+To capture computer audio, a loopback system in 1 channel (for whisper) is needed to feed audio into an input for pyaudio to record.
 A virtual audio cable (eg. VB Audio) can be used to create a loopback to capture from.

 Currently translating Japanese to English and vice versa supported.